Amanda (Mandy) M. Gundlach GoodOffice: Cheyenne

 - Convinced the Department of Labor to stop pursing charges by multiple employees against an employment client due to a FLSA exclusion that applied to the client.

 - Obtained a favorable resolution to a fraud- negligent misrepresentation and civil conspiracy (among other claims) case involving over 190 Plaintiffs.

 - Successfully tried and obtained a defense verdict in a jury trial regarding motor vehicle accident injuries.

 Amanda (Mandy) Good is Senior Counsel in the firm’s Cheyenne, WY office.
 Her practice focuses on Employment Law and also encompasses Employment Counseling, Contract Litigation, Administrative Hearings and Appeals, Public Utilities Law, Trucking and Transportation Litigation, and other Civil Litigation.

-For more than 13 years, Mandy has been representing and advising employers and some employees in a variety of employment issues.
-She has represented clients with the Department of Workforce services, EEOC, Department of Labor, and in Wyoming state and federal courts.
-Mandy has also very successfully represented clients in front of the Wyoming Public Service Commission and in a variety of personal injury, trucking and transportation, administrative, and contract matters.
+For more than 14 years, Mandy has been representing and advising employers and some employees in a wide variety of employment-related issues.
+She has represented clients in front of the Department of Workforce Services, EEOC, Department of Labor, and in Wyoming state and federal courts.
+Mandy has very successfully represented clients in front of the Wyoming Public Service Commission and in a variety of personal injury, trucking and transportation, administrative, and contract matters.
+She enjoys working with employers, and their managers and supervisors, to train them in the areas of harassment, ADA and other discrimination, and management issues, as well as compliance with both required and “best practices” responsibilities, including counseling employers through pandemic-related employment issues.
 She was invited to and admitted into the Association of Defense Trial Attorneys (ADTA), served as President of the Defense Lawyers Association of Wyoming (DLAW), and is recognized by Super Lawyers and Best Lawyers.

 - Commercial Litigation